 Last week, I turned 43.
-As I always do, I took the day off from everything — for me —to be with friends, family, and have some alone time doing what I enjoy.
+As I always do, I took the day off from everything ~ for me ~ to be with friends and family, and have some alone time doing what I enjoy.
 I bought myself a beautiful bouquet of flowers; just because.
-I took time to wander, to leisurely read a book over a long-anticipated Starbucks Caramel Macchiato (half sweet with almond milk of course), and to enjoy a day of shutting off from the pressures I’ve faced with starting a business and keeping up with this blog.
+I took time to wander, to leisurely read a book over a long-anticipated Starbucks Caramel Macchiato (half sweet with almond milk, of course), and to enjoy a day of shutting off from the pressures I’ve faced with starting a business and keeping up with this blog.

 - Relaunched my previous blog as The Classy Simple Life (fall 2016).

-- I took a part-time job as a barista serving coffee to supplement my dream of becoming a writer (fall 2016).
+- I took a part-time job as a barista serving coffee to supplement my dream of becoming a writer and coach (fall 2016).

 In the past three years, I’ve learned how to be a voice-over artist, plan and execute a serious solo road trip, be vulnerable and share some deep feelings with a group of complete strangers, live on only $1000 a month, face a period of deep depression and hopelessness, be a better blogger and writer, practice tenacity, support someone wholeheartedly in their greatest time of need, give even when you have nothing to give (literally nothing – very little money), and the most important things – to be grateful no matter what and that miracles come in all shapes and sizes.
 Sometimes, the smallest ones are the best ones.

 The negative emphasis society places on turning 40 and the stigmas surrounding it are, unbelievably, still around.
 In subtle ways, people hint that you’re getting old and make you feel as if you should be put out to pasture.
 I experienced this most in the job market.
-But, thankfully, the younger generation I work with at the coffee shop tell me I’m not old on a regular basis.
-I’ll take what I can get, because you know what?
+But, thankfully, the younger generation I work with at the coffee shop tells me I’m not old on a regular basis.
+I’ll take what I can get because, you know what?
 40 IS NOT OLD.
 THERE IS NO “OVER THE HILL”.
-YOU’RE NOT PUTTING THIS WOMAN OUT TO PASTURE!!!
+YOU’RE NOT PUTTING THIS WOMAN OUT TO PASTURE!